retest/docs/docs/recheck/introduction/usage.md

 	You should make sure to call the methods in their respective order.
 While `Recheck` will try its best to keep the lifecycle intact, it may still produce unexpected results or even errors.

 !!! tip
-	You can use the corresponding extension for the test framework of your choice to keep the lifecycle intact.
+	You can use the corresponding extension for the test framework of your choice to administer the lifecycle so that the lifecycle methods will be called at the appropriate times.

 ### Modifying the Lifecycle